Dutch pacification campaign on Formosa: Dutch retaliation

-On the way back to Fort Zeelandia, the troops stopped in Bakloan, Sinkan and Sakam, at each step warning the chiefs of the village of the price of angering the VOC, and obtaining guarantees of friendly conduct in the future.
+On the way back to Fort Zeelandia, the troops stopped in Bakloan, Sinkan, and Sakam, at each step warning the chiefs of the village of the price of angering the VOC, and obtaining guarantees of friendly conduct in the future.
 The village of Soulang sent two representatives to the Dutch while they were resting in Sinkan, offering a spear and a hatchet as a symbol that they would ally their forces to the Dutch.
 Also present with offers of friendship were men from Tevorang (modern-day Yujing District), a collection of three villages in the hills previously outside Dutch influence.
-Finally two chiefs from Mattau arrived, kow-towing to the Dutch officials and wishing to sue for peace.
+Finally two chiefs from Mattau arrived, kowtowing to the Dutch officials and wishing to sue for peace.

-The aborigines signalled their surrender by sending a few of their best weapons to the Dutch, and then by bringing a small tree (often betel nut) planted in earth from their village as a token of the granting of sovereignty to the VOC.
+The aborigines signaled their surrender by sending a few of their best weapons to the Dutch, and then by bringing a small tree (often betel nut) planted in earth from their village as a token of the granting of sovereignty to the VOC.
 Over the next few months as word of the Dutch victory spread, more and more villages came to pay their respects at Fort Zeelandia and assure the VOC of their friendly intentions.
 However, the new masters of Mattau also inherited their enemies, with both Favorlang and Tirosen expressing hostility towards the VOC in the wake of their victory.

 After the victory over Mattau the governor decided to make use of the soldiers to cow other recalcitrant villages, starting with Taccariang, who had previously killed both VOC employees and Sinkan villagers.
 The villagers first fought with the Sinkanders who were acting as a vanguard, but on receiving a volley from the Dutch musketeers the Taccariang warriors turned and fled.
 The VOC forces entered the village unopposed, and burnt it to the ground.
 From Taccariang they moved on to Soulang, where they arrested warriors who had participated in the 1629 massacre of sixty Dutch soldiers and torched their houses.
 The last stop on the campaign trail was Tevorang, which had previously sheltered wanted men from other villages.
 This time the governor decided to use diplomacy, offering gifts and assurances of friendship, with the consequences of resistance left implicit.
 The Tevorangans took the hint, and offered no opposition to Dutch rule.